Björk discography

-The discography of Icelandic singer-songwriter Björk consists of ten studio albums, two soundtrack albums, one compilation album, six remix albums, eight live albums, four box sets, three collaboration albums, forty-five singles, ten promotional singles and eight remixes series.
+The discography of Icelandic singer-songwriter Björk consists of ten studio albums, two soundtrack albums, one compilation album, six remix albums, nine live albums, four box sets, three collaboration albums, forty-five singles, ten promotional singles and eight remixes series.
 All of her recordings were released under One Little Independent Records (Note: Except Björk, Gling-Gló and Mount Wittenberg Orca, as noted below).

 Björk started her career after a recording of her rendition of Tina Charles' 1976 song "I Love to Love" became popular on Icelandic radio.
 Her first eponymous solo release, considered juvenilia, (Note: Attributed to multiple references:) was released under Fálkinn label in 1977.
 Thereafter, Björk ventured into bands, singing as the lead vocalist of groups like Tappi Tíkarrass, Kukl, the Elgar Sisters and, most notably, the Sugarcubes.
 In 1990 she released Gling-Gló alongside Tríó Guðmundar Ingólfssonar, a cover album of jazz standards.

 Björk released her first solo studio album, titled Debut, in 1993.
 A sleeper hit in United Kingdom, the record eventually hit the top three in the Official Charts Company and received platinum certifications from BPI, RIAA and ARIA.
 The album included the singer's debut single "Human Behaviour", which gained chart success on Billboard Alternative and Dance charts.
 The album was later reissued to include the third single "Play Dead", taken from the soundtrack of The Young Americans, which became her first top 20 single on BPI charts.
 Subsequent singles "Big Time Sensuality" and "Violently Happy" also obtained moderate chart success and recurrent rotation on MTV.
 Her second album, Post, was released in June 1995, and peaked at number two in the UK and was certified platinum by BPI and RIAA.
 The album spawned three top 10 singles in the UK, including "Army of Me", "Hyperballad" and "It's Oh So Quiet", which became her best-selling single and was certified gold by BPI.
 The album was followed by a companion remix album, called Telegram (1996).
 Björk focused on combining electronic beats with string instruments with her third album Homogenic (1997), which sold 1 million copies around Europe.